JacobM08/NetworkIntrustionToolkit/README.md

 To conduct the Kaminsky attack in a sandbox environment follow the below steps:

-- Understand your target, there are a few fields that are mutable.
+- Understand your target, there are a few mutable fields.
    - targetDomain: This is the domain that you wish to have the attacker poison the cache of in the target DNS
    - targetDNS: This is the DNS server you wish to target, this DNS server's cache for example.com will change
    - attacker: This is the malicious name server that the attack is in control of